Drigrow/cyber-angel/README.md

 7. Enjoy

-   Down load `main.py` or the one with auxilliary prints into a folder with your `.ppn` file.
+   Down load `main.py` into a folder with your `.ppn` file.
 Double click the main.py or run it through cmd are both ok.
 Remember pre-open your tts service (check if  `localhost:9872` is available)

    Have Fun! ^^